-So, 12-bores are for men and 20-bores for women, right?
-Some of today’s top lady shots offer their opinions to Janet Menzies
+12-bores are for men, 20-bores are for women - right?
+Wrong, says today's top lady shots, as they offer their opinions to Janet Menzies

 12- OR 20-BORE?